-What do people who love puppies, Mario Kart 8, and delivery services have in common?
+What do people who love puppies, video games, and delivery services have in common?

-To make matters worse, it is extremely difficult to recover funds once a payment has been sent — it’s like giving someone cash.
+Making matters worse, it is extremely difficult to recover funds once a P2P payment has been sent — it’s like giving someone cash.

-There are numerous coronavirus scams out there to avoid.
-Here’s what you need to know to keep from falling victim to this one.
+Here’s what you need to know to keep from falling victim to this scam.

 How P2P scams typically play out

 Say you’re looking for a concert ticket, video game, or someone to run errands for you.
 You spot a deal online — like in a Tri-Cities Facebook group or on Spokane Craigslist — and the seller asks you to submit your payment via a P2P platform.

 Whether you have that platform or not, the seller explains it’s a convenient way to transfer funds from your bank account or credit card to their account using your Internet or phone.
 If you don’t have the platform, the seller may direct you to the P2P app (others not yet mentioned include Google Pay, Zelle, and Cash App).
 You set everything up, enter the transaction amount and seller’s username or number, and press send.

 And that’s when the seller disappears.
 The money is collected, and the good or service turns out to be a hoax.